 Harvey Eisenberg is a partner in Weil’s Private Equity practice and is based in New York.
 Since he began his career in 1985, Mr. Eisenberg's practice has focused on representing alternative asset managers, particularly private equity firms and their portfolio companies.
-He has been recognized by IFLR1000 as a “highly regarded” lawyer and by International Who's Who as one of the leading lawyers in his field.
+He has been recognized as a “Highly Regarded” lawyer for Private Equity and M&A by IFLR1000 and by International Who's Who as one of the leading lawyers in his field.
+Mr. Eisenberg was named among the 2018 “Dealmakers of the Year” by The American Lawyer for his work representing SoftBank Group in its $3.3 billion acquisition of Fortress Investment Group, marking the first time a publicly traded U.S. private equity and asset-management firm was taken private.

 Mr. Eisenberg's recent professional experience includes:

-- Strategic Transactions: Public offerings of sponsor firms, joint ventures, strategic acquisitions allowing clients to diversify asset classes, and corporate spinouts, including SoftBank Group Corp. in its pending $3.3 billion acquisition of Fortress Investment Group LLC; Apollo Global Management, as a selling shareholder, in the $1.08 billion IPO of Athene Holding Ltd.; Perella Weinberg Partners’ combination with Tudor, Pickering, Holt & Co.; the IPO of Apollo Global Management; the formation of more than 30 start-ups of alternatives asset firms seeded by JPMorgan Partners; the formation, build-up and sale of a CLO business by JPMorgan; and the spin-outs of CCMP Capital and the former private equity arm of Bear Stearns from JP Morgan Chase.
+- Asset Management M&A/Strategic Transactions: Control and minority investments in asset management firms, public offerings of financial firms, joint ventures, corporate spinouts, and structured secondary transactions, including SoftBank Group Corp. in its $3.3 billion going private acquisition of Fortress Investment Group LLC; Apollo Global Management, as a selling shareholder, in the $1.08 billion IPO of Athene Holding Ltd.; Perella Weinberg Partners’ combination with Tudor, Pickering, Holt & Co.; the IPO of Apollo Global Management; Centricus Partners in its going private acquisition of CIFC; the formation of more than 30 start-ups of alternatives asset firms seeded by JPMorgan Partners; the formation, build-up and sale of Octagon Credit Investors; and the spin-outs of CCMP Capital and the former private equity arm of Bear Stearns from JP Morgan Chase.

 - Fund Formation: Formation of private equity funds, capital market funds, leveraged co-investment funds, employee securities companies, and joint ventures; and creation of internal carry, compensation, and governance agreements among fund sponsors.
 Representative past transactions include publicly traded multi-strategy and other private equity, debt, and capital market funds for Apollo Global Management; funds for JPMorgan Partners (including its $8B global fund); and CCMP Capital ($3.5B).